-Speed Skating Canada has a “skater development” section that outlines their long-term athlete development model for learning how to speed skate.
-It is an invaluable resource for parents who want to give their kids the right start in the sport.
+Speed Skating Canada has a “skater development” section that outlines its long-term athlete development model for learning how to speed skate.
+This is an invaluable resource for parents who want to give their kids the right start in the sport.

 Speed skaters need to be able to run, roll, throw, jump, glide, and kick.
 They also need to develop agility, balance, coordination, and speed (as in explosive “quickness” of muscles).